ESCOMP/CMEPS/.github/pull_request_template.md

    - description:
    - details (e.g. failed tests):

-Hashes used for testing:
+### Hashes used for testing:

 - [ ] CESM:
   - repository to check out: https://github.com/ESCOMP/CESM.git
-  - branch:
-  - hash:
+  - branch/hash:
 - [ ] UFS-coupled, then umbrella repostiory to check out and associated hash:
   - repository to check out:
-  - branch:
-  - hash:
+  - branch/hash:
 - [ ] UFS-HAFS, then umbrella repostiory to check out and associated hash:
   - repository to check out:
-  - branch:
-  - hash:
+  - branch/hash: